 When Hilary Swank walks into a room she commands attention.
-The star of Boys Don’t Cry and Million Dollar Baby is strikingly beautiful and abundantly talented.
+The star is uniquely striking and abundantly talented.
 When you see her in person it’s obvious why in she is named one of People magazine’s “50 Most Beautiful People.”

 For a famous actress who has earned two Academy Awards, two Golden Globes and an Independent Spirit Award, Hilary is surprisingly humble and down-to-earth.
 Perhaps this has something to do with her trailer-park upbringings in Bellingham, Washington and the fact that she succeeded through hard work and talent — in a Hollywood where success frequently comes through family connections and industry contacts.

 For starring in her breakthrough film, Boys Don’t Cry, for which she won her first Oscar, she earned a meager $3,000.
 Hilary won the lead role of Brandon Teena after three hundred other actresses had been considered and rejected over the course of three years.

 Hilary works hard for all her roles.
 To prepare for Million Dollar Baby, for which Hilary won her second Oscar, she radically overhauled her body by enduring three months of intensive physical training.
 “I had to eat about 210 grams of protein a day, so I’d drink egg whites and protein shakes and flax oil.”
 She nearly died during her training from potentially fatal blood poisoning.
 “I was in a bad way.
 It got to the point that where I couldn’t walk.”
 But Hilary shrugs it off, as if all actresses would go through this kind of torture.
 “My job was to do my best to look like a boxer.”
 And that she did.